hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 1. Use the previous steps to rename the **EmailAddress** column to **UPN**.

-	*UPN is an acronym for User Principal Name.*
+	> *UPN is an acronym for User Principal Name.*

-1. At the bottom-left, in the status bar, verify that the query has five columns and 18 rows.
+**At the bottom-left, in the status bar, verify that the query has 5 columns and 18 rows.**

 ## **Configure the SalespersonRegion query**